kylemswan/CHIP8/README.md

 - [ ] Add support for the SUPER CHIP8 system, which has a larger display and a few more instructions.

 ## Resources

+For more information about the CHIP8 system (including descriptions of its 35 instructions) visit the links below:

 - [The CHIP8 Wikipedia page.](https://en.wikipedia.org/wiki/CHIP-8)
 - [COWGOD'S CHIP8 Reference.](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM#Dxyn)